Grand jury declines to indict 5 Monroe police officers in fatal shooting

 "The Monroe Police Department made the tactical decision not to escalate Mr. Booth's condition and did not forcibly confront Mr. Booth where he was isolated in his home alone after failing to comply with police orders to stop a vehicle he was driving when the police were informed of his conduct.
 The home of Mr. Booth is in close proximity to neighbors and any confrontation there was seen as endangering the civilian population.
 Two police negotiators by phone were also unsuccessful in convincing Mr. Booth to meet with police and his voluntary temporary isolation was decided upon as the best immediate solution until Mr. Booth decided to come forward peaceably," Gmoser said.

-Late in the day, Booth took it upon himself to intercede, Gmoser said.
+Late in the day, a friend of Booth took it upon himself to intercede, Gmoser said.
 The man gave Booth a ride away from the neighborhood and he was able to inform the police via text that Booth was armed with a pistol.

 "At a location in Monroe near State Route 63, the police directed the driver to stop and Booth exited the vehicle with his .45 caliber, fully loaded, revolver in a holster over his shoulder and continued to walk away after the police directed him to stop.
 He did not, but with both hand (s) in the air as seen by a witness nearby.
 A police canine was directed to intercept Mr. Booth, but was unsuccessful in stopping him.
 There upon, Mr. Booth was physically confronted by a Monroe police officer as four other Monroe officers converged," Gmoser said.